-Shares: 25,000(1) Options: 350,000 Grant A. Edey, Director and President and Chief Executive Officer of the Corporation since June 2010, has over 35 years of experience in the mining industry.
+Shares: 201,500(1) Options: 550,000 Grant A. Edey, Director and President and Chief Executive Officer of the Corporation since June 2010, has over 35 years of experience in the mining industry.
 Mr. Edey was Chief Financial Officer at IAMGOLD Corporation from 2003 to 2007.
 From 1996 to 2002, he was Vice-President, Finance, Chief Financial Officer and Corporate Secretary of Repadre Capital Corporation.
-Prior to 1996, he held senior positions with Strathcona Mineral Services Limited, TransCanada Pipelines Limited, Eldorado Nuclear Limited, Rio Algom Limited and INCO Limited.
-Mr. Edey is also a director of Baffinland Iron Mines Corporation and Primero Mining Corp.
+Prior to 1996, he held senior positions with Strathcona Mineral Services

+Limited, TransCanada Pipelines Limited, Eldorado Nuclear Limited, Rio Algom Limited and INCO Limited.
+Mr. Edey is also a director of Primero Mining Corp.
 Mr. Edey holds a B.Sc. in Mining Engineering from Queen's University and an M.B.A. from the University of Western Ontario.

-- Director since February 15, 2007 - Meetings attended: Board 11 of 13 regular; Audit and Finance Committee - 3 of 3(8) - Non-Independent (President & Chief Executive Officer of Khan)
+- Director since February 15, 2007

+- Meetings attended: Board 5 of 5regular

+- Non-Independent (President & Chief Executive Officer of Khan)